ValKmjolnir/Nasal-Interpreter/README.md

 In version 5.0,if you don't warp built-in function in a normal nasal function,this built-in function may cause a fault when searching arguments,which will cause SIGSEGV segmentation error(maybe).

-Use import("") to get the nasal file including your biult-in functions,then you could use it.
+Use import("") to get the nasal file including your built-in functions,then you could use it.